PRECIOUS-Gold hits 4-month low, longest losing streak in 7 months

 * Commences commercial production of coal bed methane (CBM) in Sohagpur

-* Silver recovers from 11-month low, remains below $19/oz (Recasts with close of U.S. gold futures and fresh trader quote; adds NEW YORK to dateline, new byline)
+* Silver recovers from 11-month low, remains below $19/oz (Updates prices, adds comment)

-NEW YORK/LONDON, June 2 Gold prices edged lower for a fifth day in a row on Monday, marking their longest losing streak in seven months, as investors remained glued to ebullient equity markets after U.S. stocks hit another record high.
+LONDON, June 2 Gold fell for a fifth session on Monday, its longest losing streak in seven months, as rising stock markets diverted interest from bullion, and ahead of the latest European Central Bank policy meeting and key U.S. data this week.

-Caution ahead of the latest European Central Bank policy meeting and a rash of key U.S. data due this week also kept gold bulls at bay.
+Prices have fallen sharply after breaking through $1,285 an ounce on Tuesday, the lower limit of a range they had kept to for much of the previous month.
+They hit a low of $1,240.69 an ounce earlier on Monday, their weakest since late January.

 PHYSICAL DEMAND SOFT